-Another challenge for the near future will be to measure reach for online news platforms beyond just their websites.
-As digital news becomes more important as a medium, it will be critical to count people who are getting independent news from social media profiles.
+Another challenge for the near future will be to measure reach for online news platforms beyond their websites.
+As digital news continues to grow in importance, it will be critical to count people who are getting independent news from social media profiles.
 At present, we do not factor audience on social media sites into our Impact Dashboard methodology, but we plan to integrate this information in the future.